markalex78/MemoryMatch/README.md

-Instaleed 'react-native-vector-icons' for displaying icons on the cards.
+Installed 'react-native-vector-icons' for displaying icons on the cards.